LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > - L1099 "as behavioral economics has shown more recently":  Is there a reference
 >   to be cited?

 The best reference we might use here is Kahnemann's popular book entitled "Thinking Fast and Slow", which explains the problem well.
-Notably with respect to this work, the book criticizes classical (mathematical) economic theory for assuming that people act rationally all of the time, which demonstrates how our work is complementary to human studies; both are necessary.
+Notably with respect to this work, the book criticizes classical (mathematical) economic theory for assuming that people act rationally all of the time, which demonstrates how our work is complementary to human studies and theory.
+All are necessary.

 > - L1104 "deviating is a mistake":  Why?